Welch Hall Renovation—phase 1: 1978 wing

-The adaptive re-use of this important facility is attracting world class faculty, staff and students to UT Austin.
-Updated infrastructure has rejuvenated Welch Hall for the next 30 years.
+The adaptive re-use of this important facility helps to attract world class faculty, staff and students to UT Austin.
+Updated infrastructure serves to both rejuvenate and renew Welch Hall for the next 30 years.
 The renovation capitalizes on Welch Hall’s central location on Speedway Mall by opening the building to the pedestrian walkway and providing focused social and study spaces for students.
 Research floors overlook the campus through a canopy of live oak trees.

 The University of Texas at Austin